P/2013 R3 (Catalina–PanSTARRS): Rotation period and internal structure

 The rotation periods of P/2013 R3's precursor and fragments have not been photometrically measured due to heavy obscuration by surrounding debris.
 Depending on the precursor's size and density, the low relative speeds of P/2013 R3's fragments suggest that P/2013 R3's precursor had a rotation period between 0.48−1.9 hours before it began breaking up.
-This is well below the critical spin period, which implies that P/2013 R3 must have non-negligible cohesion forces resisting centrifugal forces at a low cohesive strength of 40–210 Pa, comparable to that of a pile of sand or talcum powder.
+This is well below the critical spin period, which implies that P/2013 R3's particles must have cohesion forces resisting centrifugal forces at a cohesive strength of 40–210 Pa, comparable to that of a pile of sand or talcum powder.
 This cohesive strength is characteristic of weakly-bound rubble pile asteroids like Bennu and Ryugu, whose internal structures have been thoroughly fractured by repeated meteoroid impacts over billions of years.
 If P/2013 R3 was a rubble pile of this cohesive strength, it should predominantly consist of micrometer-sized rock grains.
-However, this low cohesive strength fails to explain P/2013 R3's fragmentation according to computer simulations by Zhang et al. in 2018, who find that rubble pile asteroids of P/2013 R3's size should begin fragmenting at higher cohesive strengths of at least 800 Pa.
+However, this low cohesive strength fails to explain P/2013 R3's fragmentation according to computer simulations by Yun Zhang and collaborators in 2018, who find that rubble pile asteroids of P/2013 R3's size should begin fragmenting at higher cohesive strengths of at least 800 Pa.

 Dust

 P/2013 R3 continuously released dusty debris into space for the entire span of its disintegration, producing an enveloping dust cloud and tail that gave it its diffuse, comet-like appearance.
-The dust cloud has a neutral (gray) color matching those of primitive, carbonaceous C-type asteroids.
+The dust cloud has a spectrally neutral or gray color matching those of primitive, carbonaceous C-type asteroids.
 Because the dust cloud spans a large area for reflecting sunlight, it accounts for much of P/2013 R3's apparent brightness.
 Observations in October 2013 showed that the dust cloud initially had a scattering cross-sectional area of at least 30 km2 before reducing to 20 km2 by February 2014.
 During this time span, the total apparent magnitude of P/2013 R3 faded from magnitude 18 to 20.

 In addition to the enveloping dust cloud, the individual fragments of P/2013 R3 each possessed their own comas and tails, sourced from dust ejected by rotational breakup and potentially sublimating water ice.
 Based on the fading rate of P/2013 R3's fragments, their dust ejection speed is inferred to be at least 0.13 m/s.

 Smaller dust particles were blown away by solar radiation pressure, leaving relatively large micrometer- to millimeter-sized particles behind.

 Assuming that P/2013 R3's dust grains follow a similar size distribution to other fragmented asteroids and comets, the asteroid is estimated to have ejected a total of 2.3×10^10 kg of dust over the course of its disintegration.
 This dust mass is equivalent to a 340 m-diameter solid sphere, for an assumed uniform density of 1.0 g/cm3.

 The asteroidal dust production rate contributes at least 4–20% to the zodiacal cloud.